What's New in Talos 0.9

 Control Plane as Static Pods

-For single control plane node clusters it eliminates bugs with control plane being unavailable after a reboot.
+For single control plane node clusters it eliminates bugs with the control plane being unavailable after a reboot.

 talosctl to bring the control plane back up.